mlammens/spThin/README.md

 M.E.
 Aiello-Lammens, R.A.
 Boria, A. Radosavljevic, B. Vilela, R.P.
 Anderson (2015). spThin: an R package for spatial thinning of species occurrence records for use in ecological niche models.
 Ecography, **38**: 541-545.

 M.E.
-Aiello-Lammens, J. Hanson, R.A.
+Aiello-Lammens, J. O. Hanson, R.A.
 Boria, A. Radosavljevic, B. Vilela, R.P.
-Anderson (2015). spThin (ver.
-1.0.0): Functions to spatially rarefy and thin species occurrence data
+Anderson (2015). spThin (version 1.0.0): Functions to spatially rarefy and thin species occurrence data.